rstraub/kotlin-kata-yahtzee/README.md

 - Straights
   - small
   - large
+- Kinds
   - Three of a kind
   - Four of a kind
   - Full house
 - Try to break it
   - Negative dices
   - Dices larger than six